What is paralysis?

 People who experience paralysis typically experience other health conditions.
 Pressure ulcers, loss of bladder and bowel control, and a decrease in or loss of sexual function may all occur separately or in conjunction with one another.
 People who are paralyzed often experience psychological trauma as well.
 Depression is a common condition among those who have been rendered paralyzed.

 When a person is paralyzed due to an accident that was not their fault, they have legal rights.
-If you or a loved one have experienced paralysis after a vehicle or other type of accident, reach out to an experienced personal injury attorney for more information about your right to compensation for medical bills, lost wages and more.
+If you or a loved one have experienced paralysis after a vehicle or other type of accident, reach out to an Atlanta personal injury attorney for more information about your right to compensation for medical bills, lost wages and more.
 You should not experience financial difficulties because of someone’s negligence or error.